BradleyCodeU/bradleycodeu.github.io/_apcsa/ch9inheritance/Ch9DogClass.md

 - 2 constructors
 - override the toString method
 - 2 new instance variables
-- 2 accesser methods
+- 2 new accesser methods
-- 2 mutator methods
+- 2 new mutator methods

 Your DogTester class MUST test EVERY constructor and EVERY method in both the superclass and the subclass.
 The DogTester must also use printf for all output.
 For example: